dylan-lang/dylan-programming-book/source/func.rst

 method is not compatible with that of the previous method, and, if we actually tried to define the second *called-function* method, Dylan would signal an error.
-For more information on compatibility of parameter lists for generic functions and methods, see `See Parameter-list congruence <func.htm#18741>`_.
+For more information on compatibility of parameter lists for generic functions and methods, see `Parameter-list congruence <func.htm#18741>`_.

 A call to *calling-function* now produces the following output: